kaidlog/kevctl/README.md

 # kevctl

 # Installing
-Using Cobra is easy.
-First, use `go get` to install the latest version of the library.
+Using kevctl is easy.
+First, use `git clone` to install the latest version of the library.

 ```
 git clone git@github.com:kaidlog/kevctl.git
 ```

-Next, include Cobra in your application:
+Next, compile `main.go` in your application
-Compile `main.go`
 ```go
 go build main.go
 ```